Kazthwak/jethros3/README.md

 Current features: <br/>
 Nothig of note yet, this is just a project.
 Once it can load programs, this section will be populated.
 This will be V0.3
 <br/>
-FAT library: (That I somehow made work): https://github.com/ultraembedded/fat_io_lib/tree/master. <br\>
+FAT library: (That I somehow made work): https://github.com/ultraembedded/fat_io_lib/tree/master. <br/>
-This is currently read-only, and updating it is low on my priority list, as the disc is overwritten every compile, so writes wouldn't be very useful. <br\>
+This is currently read-only, and updating it is low on my priority list, as the disc is overwritten every compile, so writes wouldn't be very useful. <br/>
 This must be compiled so that it can be used (and put in a folder named FAT so that the OS can access the headers).
 A command to do that is in the makefile